outragedpinkracoon/vim_notes/vim-notes.md

 It auto completes the end keyword for me and highlights matching do / ends, so nice.

 #### RSpec
-NOTE: I currently can't get this to work, and all the commands show the Spring help.
-Needs investigation.

 With the ruby layer we can run RSpec from inside Spacemacs.
 By default, ruby-test-mode seems to be set to ruby-test, rather than rspec.
 We can use a .dir-locals.el file to specify different test runners per project,
 but let's keep it simple for now.

-Weirdly, we need to install the gem 'spring-commands-rspec' to get this to work inside of Spacemacs.
+NOTE: We need to install the gem 'spring-commands-rspec' to get this to work inside of Spacemacs.
 If you don't have it, you will see info about the usage of Spring rather than your test output.

 SPC m t a - run all specs